Continuing Education Activity

 Retinal whitening and hemorrhages characterize necrotizing viral retinitis, but the lesions are usually multifocal, progress rapidly, and may be associated with skin lesions.
 There are two clinical forms: ARN and PORN.
 ARN is characterized by peripheral retinal necrosis, associated with marked anterior uveitis and vitritis.
 Pain is usually seen, associated with blurred vision and floaters.
 Multifocal, deep retinal infiltrates, with minimal vitritis characterize PORN.

 Toxoplasma retinochoroiditis in HIV patients is usually bilateral and multifocal and may be associated with central nervous system (CNS) involvement.
 The retinal lesions may resemble CMV retinitis, but have fewer hemorrhages and marked intraocular inflammation.

-Patients with CMV retinitis on HAART may suffer from a condition called immune recovery uveitis which causes dimunition of vision and is characterized by cataract, vitritis, macular edema, optic disc edema, epiretinal membrane and proliferative vitreoretinopathy.
-It is the leading cause of new visual loss in persons with AIDS and is seen in about 16% to 63% of HAART responders.
-The severity of inflammation is dependant on the immunity, severity of CMV retinitis, CMV antigen load and previous treatment.
+Patients with CMV retinitis on HAART may suffer from a condition called immune recovery uveitis which causes diminution of vision and is characterized by cataract, vitritis, macular edema, optic disc edema, epiretinal membrane, and proliferative vitreoretinopathy.
+It is the leading cause of new vision loss in persons with AIDS and is seen in about 16% to 63% of HAART responders.
+The severity of inflammation is dependant on the immunity, severity of CMV retinitis, CMV antigen load, and previous treatment.